Patys/testing-react-native/README.md

 It's a list of snippets, that will help you test your component properly.

+## What is worth testing

+ 1. Proper values
+ 2. Passing undefined or null value
+ 3. In case you are calculating something:
+  - proper numbers
+  - zero values (helps to test dividing)
+  - null/undefined (worth to check NaN or infinite values)

 ## Snapshot

 Simple test to check changes in snapshots.
 Pretty useful, but not really testing logic, but just props and style.
 Easy to ignore.